mauriciabad/begursecret/README.md

 1. Make the changes in your code, testing them with the local database.
 1. Run `pnpm db:generate` to generate the migrations.
-1. Run `pnpm db:push` to upload the migrations to PlanetScale stage branch.
+1. Run `pnpm db:push` to upload the migrations to Neon stage branch.
-   - Only 1 branch can be pushed to PlanetScale at a time, if there were contents from another change they will be overridden.
-This is because we use the PlanetScale free tier.
+   - Only 1 branch can be pushed to Neon at a time, if there were contents from another change they will be overridden.
+This is because we use the Neon free tier.
 1. Run the GitHub's CI after the stage database is updated, by pushing a commit or running it manually.
    - GitHub's CI is configured to run on stage database, so it will catch any error.
-1. Right before merging the PR, go to PlanetScale dashboard and create a deploy preview and deploy it.
+1. Right before merging the PR, go to Neon dashboard and create a deploy preview and deploy it.
 1. Merge the PR in GitHub.

 #### Access to other services